 This information will be used to improve the workshop materials and give instructors a sense of who is attending the workshop and what needs learners need before, during, and after the workshop ends.
 It will also help determine what kind of workshop is better suited for each kind of learner.

 This consent form can be taken anywhere and survey can be taken anywhere.
 Workshops are planned for Fall 2020-Winter 2021.
-Your responses from this survey will be matched up with subsequent workshop assessments, if you do attend workshops, using your de-identified ID.
-You may choose to attend and register for the workshop even if you do not wish to partake in this study.
+Your responses from this survey will be matched up with previous workshop assessments, if you do attend workshops, using your de-identified ID.
 You may also take the surveys to provide feedback without participating in the research study.

 This study is designed that individuals will take a student self-assessment prior to workshop creation.
 As workshops are delivered, pre and post assessment will be performed on each workshop.
 A subsequent long-term survey may be issued.
 You are invited to participate in any of the surveys as well as the current student self-assessment.